rubyrocks/deeplens-edge-to-cloud-workshop/Deploying_Face_Detection.md

 We've seen in the IoT topics that our model outputs a label and a confidence score, but since it's a *detection* model it also outputs a *localization*, which in this case is bounding box coordinates.
 The best way to get a sense of this is to visualize the output for yourself.

-Aside from publishing messages, the default project also streams inference output to a file locally on disk.
-If you register your own device, it's possible to view this over brwoser; in this lab, you are on the device itself, and so you can easily visualize it fom the local stream.
+Aside from publishing messages, the default project also streams inference output to a file locally on disk, which we can view in our browser.
+You should have downloaded a streaming certificate as part of your registration process; on the device page, go to the **Project output** panel and expand **View video output**.
+Select your browser and follow the instructions to see inference in real time.

-To view the output, open a terminal (on the Deeplens desktop UI, choose the top left button and search for terminal) and enter the following command:

-`mplayer -demuxer lavf -lavfdopts format=mjpeg:probesize=32 /tmp/results.mjpeg`

-Please visit https://docs.aws.amazon.com/deeplens/latest/dg/deeplens-viewing-device-output-on-device.html for more options to view the device stream